-According to Christian scholar and apologist, who has debated Carrier, Justin Bass tells us that “Richard Carrier has been banned from his blog where he did most of his writing on these issues.
+“Richard Carrier has been banned from his blog where he did most of his writing on these issues.
 He has also been banned from Skepticon, which is a very popular conference in the atheist community” (3).
-However, Bass urges Christian opponents of Carrier to not rejoice in his downfall:

 “Whether the accusations against Carrier are true or not, I have not investigated nor do I care to comment.
 I really enjoyed my debate with Carrier earlier this year and I did like him the short time I spent with him off stage.
 I don’t nor should any Christian rejoice over someone’s downfall.
 We should pray for the truth to come out and for Richard and the others involved to find the saving Grace and Love of Jesus Christ.”

-Yet Bass does rejoice in the fact that what he considers “(and the rest of the scholarly community considers) really bad scholarship” to have “lost its leading authority.”
+That said, Bass does rejoice in what he “(and the rest of the scholarly community considers) really bad scholarship,” which has (in Carrier) “lost its leading authority.”

 1. Lane, L. 2016.
 Keeping Skepticon Safe: Richard Carrier to be Banned.
 Available.